cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 ## {% fa fa-refresh %} Continuous Integration

 Please read our {% url 'Continuous Integration' continuous-integration %} docs for help installing Cypress in CI.
-When running in linux you'll need to install some {% url 'system dependencies' continuous-integration#Dependencies %} or you can just use our {% url 'Docker images' docker-examples %} which have everything you need prebuilt.
+When running in linux you'll need to install some {% url 'system dependencies' continuous-integration#Dependencies %} or you can just use our {% url 'Docker images' docker %} which have everything you need prebuilt.

 # Opening Cypress